una-ada/anarchy.website/_drafts/pronouns.md

 For the sake of having a common basis here, such that further discussion on particular details goes smoother going forward, let's start with basic English grammar.
 From there we can discuss the function of pronouns within said grammar before diving into the specifics of personal pronouns and their declension.
+{: .content__p_dropcap}

 ### I-1.
 English Grammar